A balanced diet, regular exercise and adequate quality sleep are the three critical controllable factors for holistic health.

 Diet and Exercise are factors which:

-- should be acted on if your BMI (Body Mass Index) is high, regardless of which OSA therapy is undertaken.
+Should be acted on if your BMI (Body Mass Index) is high, regardless of which OSA therapy is undertaken.

-- become critical where CPAP (Continuous Positive Airway Pressure) therapy cannot be tolerated.
+Become critical where CPAP (Continuous Positive Airway Pressure) therapy cannot be tolerated.

-- may be able to reduce the need for OSA therapy at all, in some mild cases.
+May reduce the need for OSA therapy at all, in some mild cases.

 Obesity is a significant risk factor for OSA, particularly fat in the neck area and abdomen.
 Obesity is generally caused by eating too much and moving too little.
 Therefore, if you consume high amounts of energy, particularly fat and sugars, but don’t burn off that energy through exercise and physical activity, much of the surplus energy will be stored by the body as fat.

 Exercise increases people’s total energy expenditure, which can help lose weight, as long as you don’t eat more to compensate for the extra calories you burn.
 Physical activity decreases fat around the waist and total body fat, slowing the development of abdominal obesity.